Kansas men’s divorce attorneys provide answers to frequently asked questions with regards to divorce in Kansas and Kansas divorce laws.

 It does not matter in Kansas.
 Only one party has to plead that the parties are incompatible in order for the court to grant the divorce on the ground of incompatibility.

-Do the other issues – child support, child custody, alimony, and property – have to be decided before finalizing a divorce in Kansas?
+Do issues like child support, child custody, alimony, and property have to be decided before finalizing a divorce in Kansas?

 Not always.
 Some courts are willing to (and, in fact, some Kansas Courts automatically) bifurcate the issues, so that the divorce can be entered prior to resolving the other issues.